hakkudeus/Air-Alert/Readme.md

 # Air Alert
 > **Do not** use this app as a main source of information.
-You may put it as a demonstration piece on your retro-workstation, however consider checking with official/professional sources.
+You may put it as a demonstration piece on your retro-workstation, however consider always checking official/professional sources.

 Air Alert is a homemade project made to improve my coding skills and learn more about old Windows (r) OS'es (especially 9x and 3.x) and DOS-like plus their networking capabilities.
 This app is aimed at retro-PC fans, just like me.

-I am NOT a professional coder, so I may have done basic mistakes and one of motivations to publish the source code was to improve the app with help of others and myself included.
+I am not a professional coder, so I may have done basic mistakes so one of motivations to publish the source code was to improve the app with help of others and myself included.

 **Air Alert** - is a live aerial threat tracker for Ukrainian territories, made as standalone Windows (r) app with old-fashioned design and environment.
 However, it does not surpass the official sources; in some cases, lacks some functionality: read the disclaimer.